HURT IN A SLIP & FALL ACCIDENT?

 One million people will visit the hospital this year after suffering a slip and fall.

 Statistically, at least 50,000 of those people will suffer a bone fracture, whether it's an arm, leg, vertebrae, or hip.
 Slips and falls are serious accidents, as half of all accident at-home deaths were due to a fall—most of them at ground level.

 Besides broken bones, slips and falls can also lead to injuries such as the following:

 Slip and fall injuries can be devastating, particularly for those who are elderly or already suffering from conditions that make them frail or prone to serious medical complications.
 What also makes them devastating is that they are ultimately preventable.
 With proper precautions and vigilance, property owners and work site supervisors can prevent the vast majority of fall injuries—but people's negligence continues to injure workers and customers every day.

-If you were or a loved one was injured in a slip and fall accident, speak with our Pennsylvania slip and fall accident lawyers.
+If you were or a loved one was injured in a slip and fall accident, speak with our Pennsylvania slip and fall attorneys.
 Our clients pay nothing unless they win, and our firm has helped them win tens of millions of dollars.